bensadeh/tailspin/README.md

--f, --follow                     Follow the contents of the file -e, --start-at-end               Start at the end of the file -p, --print                      Print the output to stdout -c, --listen-command [CMD]       Listen the output (stdout) of the provided command
+-f, --follow                     Follow the contents of the file -e, --start-at-end               Start at the end of the file -p, --print                      Print the output to stdout -c, --listen-command '[CMD]'     Listen the output (stdout) of the provided command
     --config-path [PATH]         Use the configuration file from the provided path --words-[COLOR] [WORDS]      Highlight the provided words with the given color --disable-builtin-keywords   Disable the highlighting of all builtin groups